Guide to Comply with the Canadian Elog Mandate

 - June 12, 2021.
 The mandate comes into effect, but a one-year progressive enforcement period is implemented.

 - June 12, 2022.
-Full enforcement was expected to begin on this date, but was postponed, but the Canadian Council of Motor Transport Administrators announced a delay.
+Full enforcement was expected to begin on this date, but was postponed by the Canadian Council of Motor Transport Administration.

 - January 1, 2023.
 Motor carriers and commercial drivers should keep RODS with a certified electronic logbook.